Hypha-ROS/hypharos_minicar/document/ipopt_install/ipopt_arm_install_tutorial.md

 # How to install Ipopt on arm environment

+## Inatall CPPAD & Fortran
+$ sudo apt-get install cppad gfortran

 ## Get ipopt source code
-$ sudo apt-get install gfortran
-Download Ipopt-3.12.1.tgz from https://www.coin-or.org/download/source/Ipopt/
+Download Ipopt-3.12.8.tgz from https://www.coin-or.org/download/source/Ipopt/
 Untar the package and cd into the "Ipopt-3.12.8" folder

 ## Step by step